 In therapy, we work on this by uncovering the deeper place this message of unworthiness is lurking.
-Usually it goes back to the family of origin.
+Usually, it goes back to the family of origin.
 Who says parenting is not a huge responsibility?
-The negative messages cannot be “undone” by simple techniques of affirmations or telling ourselves we are OK, but rather this work takes uncovering the deeper trauma imbedded in the child or adult brain and body and then releasing it.
+The negative messages cannot be “undone” by simple techniques of affirmations or telling ourselves we are OK, but rather this work takes uncovering the deeper trauma embedded in the child or adult brain and body and then releasing it.
 Trauma resolution is needed.

-It is difficult for some people to do this, because we all want to believe that we came from loving and nurturing families.
+It is difficult for some people to do this because we all want to believe that we came from loving and nurturing families.
 It is normal to try to deny and rationalize and believe it is all in our heads.
 It is actually easier to take it on yourself than to stand in the courage of your own truth and experience and resolve your own trauma.
 But, I am writing to testify to the experience of many people in therapy who have had the courage to do this hard work, have recovered, and have been able to release the burden of carrying the emotional baggage of their families of origin.
 When they do this, they realize the message was wrong.
 It is not their fault.
 It is a distorted reality that they had to buy into to survive in a dysfunctional environment.
-It is only then, that the tightly wound negative message of “I am not good enough,” begins to unravel and there is relief.
-This doesn’t mean I encourage blame, anger, rage, or carrying resentment towards family of origin.
+It is only then that the tightly wound negative message of “I am not good enough” begins to unravel and there is relief.
+This doesn’t mean I encourage blame, anger, rage, or carrying resentment towards the family of origin.
 But it does need to be understood before one can heal.
-It is also more possible then to be accountable and realize that you can change yourself as an adult and be who you want to be and not continue to be defined by your family of origin or others.
+It is also more possible, then, to be accountable and realize that you can change yourself as an adult and be who you want to be and not continue to be defined by your family of origin or others.